SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 You will find there are a lot of free things to do in San Francisco.
 However, I'm sure you will also want to check out some of the paid activities too.
 These are some of the top options I recommend.

 Alcatraz: A visit to Alcatraz is a must for any first-time visitors.
 This small island off the coast of SF started as a military prison and was eventually turned into a federal prison.
-This is where famous prisoners such as Al Capone, Robert "The Bird Man" Stroud, and George "Machine Gun" Kelly spent much of their time in prison.
+This is where famous inmates such as Al Capone, Robert "The Bird Man" Stroud, and George "Machine Gun" Kelly spent much of their time in prison.
 Click here for an idea of what to expect during your visit.

 Asian Art Museum: If you love interesting pieces of art from Asia, then make sure to stop by the Asian Art Museum.
-They have a wonderful display of pieces from all around Asia.
+They have a wonderful display of pieces from all around the continent.
 You will see works from Japan, China, and Korea.
 You will also see some lovely pieces from Indonesia, Malaysia, and Thailand.
 This is one of my favorites and I visit it quite often.
 Click here for pictures and more details

 California Academy of Sciences: One of the most visited museums is the California Academy of Sciences in Golden Gate Park.
 This museum offers four different experiences under one roof.
-You can stop by the four-story rainforest for a look at colorful birds and butterflies, visit the Natural History Museum for an in-depth review of our history, get tickets to see a show at the Planetarium, and wade through the aquariums at the Steinhart Aquarium.
+You can stop by the four-story rainforest for a look at colorful birds and butterflies, visit the Natural History Museum for an in-depth review of our history, get tickets to see a show at the Planetarium, and admire the tanks at the Steinhart Aquarium.
 Click here for pictures and more information on what you will see during your visit.

 Pinterest graphic for 50 free things to do in San Francisco